Economy of the Democratic Republic of the Congo: 2000s

-Conditions improved in late 2002 with the withdrawal of a large portion of the invading foreign troops.
-A number of IMF and World Bank missions have met with the government to help it develop a coherent economic plan, and President Kabila has begun implementing reforms.

-DRC's economic growth decelerated from its pre-COVID level of 4.4% in 2019, to an estimated 0.8% in 2020.
+DRC's economic growth decelerated from its pre-COVID level of 4.4% in 2019 to an estimated 0.8% in 2020.
 Growth was driven by the extractives sector which, helped by robust demand from China, expanded by 6.9% in 2020 (compared to 1% in 2019).
 Meanwhile, non-mining sectors contracted by 1.6% (vs. growth of 5.7% in 2019) due to pandemic-related mobility restrictions, weaker trading activities and constrained government spending.
-Private consumption and government investment fell in 2020 by an estimated 1.0 and 10.2%, respectively.
+Private consumption and government investment fell in 2020 by an estimated 1.0% and 10.2%, respectively.

 Special economic zones

-The DRC is embarking on the establishment of special economic zones (SEZ) to encourage the revival of its industry.
+The DRC planned to establish special economic zones (SEZ) to encourage the revival of its industry.
 The first SEZ was planned to come into being in 2012 in N'Sele, a commune of Kinshasa, and will focus on agro-industries.
 The Congolese authorities also planned to open another zone dedicated to mining (Katanga) and a third dedicated to cement (in the Bas-Congo).
 There are three phases to the program that each have their own objectives.
-Phase I was the precursor to the actual investment in the Special Economic Zone where policymakers agreed to the framework, the framework was studied for its establishment, and to predict the potential market demand for the land.
+Phase I was the precursor to the actual investment in the Special Economic Zone, where policymakers agreed to the framework, the framework was studied for its establishment, and to predict the potential market demand for the land.
 Stage one of Phase II involved submitting laws for the Special Economic Zone, finding good sites for businesses, and currently there is an effort to help the government attract foreign investment.
-Stage two of Phase II hasn't been started yet and it involves assisting the government in creating framework for the country, creating an overall plan for the site, figuring out what the environmental impact of the project will be, and guessing how much it will cost and what the return can be made on the investment.
+Stage two of Phase II hasn't been started yet, and it involves assisting the government in creating a framework for the country, creating an overall plan for the site, figuring out what the environmental impact of the project will be, and guessing how much it will cost and what the return can be made on the investment.
 Phase III involves the World Bank creating a transaction phase that will keep everything competitive.
-The program is looking for options to hand over the program to the World Bank which could be very beneficial for the western part of the country.
+The program is looking for options to hand over the program to the World Bank, which could be very beneficial for the western part of the country.